akashvijay98/Credit-Card-Fraud-Detection/README.md

     *(Note: A `requirements.txt` file is not provided.
 You will need to create one based on the imports in the project files.)*

 3.  **Download the dataset:**
-    - Download the "Credit Card Fraud Detection" dataset from Kaggle.
+    - Download the "Credit Card Fraud Detection" dataset from Kaggle : https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud .
     - Place the `creditcard.csv` file in the `data/` directory.

 ## Usage